 use fields qw(_colno _type _nlines

-_len _text _caseless);
+_len _text _caseless);use overload

 'cmp' => \&tokenCmp,